غرامات مليونية على صائدي الحيتان

 The ministry aims through this proposal to preserve natural resources and ensure their sustainability for future generations, enhance the protection of the environment and wildlife, ensure compliance with relevant international standards and agreements, and deter violations against large wildlife species.

-The regulation addresses coral reefs as a cornerstone of the marine ecosystem and sets a fine of 200,000 riyals for every cubic meter of hard or fragile coral that is destroyed, or the fine may be calculated according to a specific environmental compensation formula based on the area of the affected region and years of recovery, applying the higher value between the two to ensure deterrence.
+The regulation addresses coral reefs as a cornerstone of the marine ecosystem, setting a fine of two hundred thousand riyals for each cubic meter of hard or fragile coral that is destroyed, or calculating the fine based on a specific environmental compensation formula that depends on the area of the affected region and recovery years, applying the higher value between them to ensure deterrence.

-Among the penalties included in the regulation are fines ranging from 40,000 riyals to 100,000 riyals for catching specific species such as the hammerhead shark, the tiger shark, and the oceanic whitetip shark, in addition to a fine of 40,000 riyals for catching a bull shark.
+Among the penalties included in the regulation are fines ranging between forty thousand riyals and one hundred thousand riyals for catching specific species such as the hammerhead shark, the tiger shark, and the oceanic whitetip shark, in addition to a fine of forty thousand riyals for catching a bull shark.

 Prohibition of Waste

-The protection list includes microorganisms and mollusks, imposing fines of 50,000 riyals for catching sight oysters and 10,000 riyals for pearl oysters, while a fine of 10,000 riyals is set for every cubic meter of sponges, with the possibility of the estimate reaching 300,000 riyals depending on the size and type of the affected organism.
+The protection list includes microorganisms and mollusks, imposing fines of fifty thousand riyals for catching sight oysters and ten thousand riyals for pearl oysters, while setting a fine of ten thousand riyals for each cubic meter of sponges, with the possibility of the estimate reaching three hundred thousand riyals depending on the size and type of the affected organism.

-The regulation strictly prohibits the dumping or discharge of untreated sewage or any liquid components into the marine and coastal environment and bans the disposal of waste in all its forms in these areas to ensure that the waters remain free of pollutants that threaten wildlife.
+The regulation categorically prohibits the dumping or discharge of untreated sewage or any liquid components into the marine and coastal environment, and bans the disposal of waste in all its forms in these areas to ensure that the waters remain free from pollutants that threaten wildlife.

-The regulation prohibits the use of explosives or toxic or narcotic substances in fishing operations, and the use of spear guns in coral reef areas and marine reserves is completely banned to prevent harm to the sensitive environment.
-The regulation also prohibits anchoring in coral reef areas and seagrass beds to avoid destroying them, and requires ships and boats to follow designated routes and safe speeds within protected areas to reduce the risk of collisions with marine mammals.
+The regulation prohibits the use of explosives or toxic or narcotic substances in fishing operations, and the use of spear guns in coral reef areas and marine reserves is permanently banned to prevent harm to the sensitive environment.
+The regulation also prohibits anchoring in coral reef areas and seagrass areas to avoid their destruction, and requires ships and boats to follow specific routes and safe speeds within protected areas to reduce the risk of collisions with marine mammals.

-The regulations exempt accidental catches of prohibited organisms, provided that immediate action is taken to release them back into the sea with the necessary care for their safety, and it is essential to notify the relevant authorities immediately in case of their death or injury to document the situation.
+Exceptions to the regulations apply to incidental catches of prohibited organisms, provided that there is an immediate initiative to release them back into the sea with the necessary care for their safety, and it is essential to notify the relevant authorities immediately in case of their death or injury to document the situation.